 \section{Abstract}

-We study properties of a parafermionic generalization of the hyperbolic hypergeometric function, appearing as the most important part in the fusion matrix for Liouville field theory and the Racah-Wigner symbols for the Faddeev modular double.
-We show that this parafermionic hypergeometric function can be derived from the rarefied elliptic hypergeometric $V^{(r)}_\epsilon$-function.
-We obtain symmetry properties and a mixed difference-recurrence equation satisfied by this generalized hypergeometric function.
-At the intermediate level we obtain transformation properties of the rarefied hyperbolic hypergeometric function.
-An important $r=2$ case of this function is the supersymmetric hypergeometric function, namely the integral appearing in the fusion matrix of $N=1$ super Liouville field theory and the Racah-Wigner symbols of the quantum algebra ${\rm U}_q({\rm osp}(1|2))$.
-We have analyzed in detail the supersymmetric Racah-Wigner symbols in all available parametrizations.
+We study properties of a parafermionic generalization of the hyperbolic hypergeometric function appearing as the most important part in the fusion matrix for Liouville field theory and the Racah-Wigner symbols for the Faddeev modular double.
+We show that this generalized hypergeometric function is a limiting form of the rarefied elliptic hypergeometric function $V^{(r)}$ and derive its transformation properties and a mixed difference-recurrence equation satisfied by it.
+At the intermediate level we describe symmetries of a more general rarefied hyperbolic hypergeometric function.
+An important $r=2$ case corresponds to the supersymmetric hypergeometric function given by the integral appearing in the fusion matrix of $N=1$ super Liouville field theory and the Racah-Wigner symbols of the quantum algebra ${\rm U}_q({\rm osp}(1|2))$.
+We indicate relations to the standard Regge symmetry and prove some previous conjectures for the supersymmetric Racah-Wigner symbols by establishing their different parametrizations.